 Progress and Challenges in Altering the State of Women

-As we conclude our celebration of Women’s History Month, it is also a time to reflect on the state of women.
+As we continue our celebration of Women’s History Month, it is also a time to reflect on the state of women.
 In 2019, women reached a new level of parity with equal numbers of college-educated women in the workforce as college-educated men.
 Minnesota remains on the forefront of gender parity, realizing its largest increase of women elected to corporate board director positions in the past decade.
 Yet progress for all women is slow, women still make less money than men, and the COVID-19 pandemic threatens gains of years past.

 But there is hope.
 St. Catherine University has more than a century of proven results in advancing women in leadership.
 We are nearing a new tipping point — where progress and challenges are battling to alter the state of women.